The Central Coast is now an ECO Destination but...

 How many ECO Destinations are there?

-The Central Coast is the third ECO Destination to be certified in Australia, and only the second in the whole of New South Wales!
+In 2022, the Central Coast was the third ECO Destination to be certified in Australia, and only the second in the whole of New South Wales!
 Certified Australian ECO Destinations are part of a national collective of destination managers who want to focus on sustainable tourism to better their local industry, community and the environment.
-ECO Destinations leading the way alongside the Central Coast include Port Douglas Daintree in Queensland, Coffs Harbour in New South Wales, and Augusta Margaret River in Western Australia.
+ECO Destinations leading the way alongside the Central Coast include Port Douglas Daintree in Queensland, Coffs Harbour in New South Wales, Augusta Margaret River in Western Australia, Bundaberg in Queensland and Blue Mountains in New South Wales.

 How can the entire destination claim to be sustainable?